 - Duration: throughout period student is pursuing a full course of study; Cannot be used after a student completes the course of study.

-- Hours Per Week: limited to 20 hours per week while school is in session; can be full-time during official school breaks (ie. summer/winter/spring breaks).
+- Hours Per Week: limited to 20 hours per week while school is in session; can be up to 40 hours per week during official school breaks (ie. summer/winter/spring breaks).

 To look for current on-campus job opportunities, you should sign in your Augnet account and visit On-Campus Student Jobs through Handshake.
 Make sure you have selected On-campus to be directed to the correct opportunities as a number of jobs are posted here.
 You can also work at places such as the Augsburg Bookstore or Aviand’s on campus, which are not posted here.

 F-1 students may be authorized and documented in SEVIS to work or internship experiences off campus related to their major field of study once they have been in F-1 Status for one year and studied full time.
-Before you participate in any kind of off-campus employment, please consult an international student advisor.
+Before you participate in any kind of off-campus employment, volunteering, or internships, please consult an international student advisor.
 See the types of off campus opportunities below.